Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Background

 \subsection{{Related Work}}

 The problem of designing an autonomous forklift able to fork, transport and place pallets is not new, likewise the problem of pallet detection, localisation and tracking.
 Given the geometric shape of a pallet's structure, a number of \textit{model-based} solutions have been proposed in the literature, which make use of either vision or 2D range information, or both.
+Surprisingly few of them are based on \emph{learning} to recognize the shape of the target object, as opposed to recognizing a known geometrical pattern.

 \textit{{Vision-based systems}}.
 A number of vision-based approaches making use of different features extracted from images to detect and track pallets have been presented, and examples include the work described in \cite{byun2008real, chen2012pallet, oh2014development, syu2016computer, holz2016fast, varga2016robust}.